toniliesche/php-anonymizer/readme.md

 ### 02.04 Fake data type annotation *[complex rule parser only]*

+!
+Notice: This feature CANNOT be combined with the nested data type annotation.

 Until now all that we have achieved, is to replace the data with starred out place holders that have the same length as the original data.
 As sometimes it is more desirable to replace the data with more real world-like fake data, it is possible to tell the Anonymizer which kind of data we want to set as a field's replacement.